MohGovIL/hamagen-react-native/CONTRIBUTING.md

 If you find a bug, please feel free to [open an issue](https://github.com/MohGovIL/hamagen-react-native/issues).

-If you taking the time to mention a problem, even a seemingly minor one, it is greatly appreciated, and a totally valid contribution to this project.
+If you are taking the time to mention a problem, even a seemingly minor one, it is greatly appreciated, and a totally valid contribution to this project.
 Thank you!

 ## Adding new features